-The most common side effects include agitation, aggression, incoordination, drooling, panting, hyperactivity, vocalization such as barking or howling, tremors, seizures, vomiting, diarrhea, dilated pupils and/or sedation.
+The most common side effects include agitation, aggression, incoordination, excessive drooling, panting, hyperactivity, vocalization such as barking or howling, tremors, seizures, vomiting, diarrhea, dilated pupils and/or sedation.
 Some dogs will experience elevated blood pressure, heart rates and body temperature.

 The amount of drug that can cause problems in a dog varies with each individual dog.
-Some depression and sedation has been documented when a dog ingests 3 mg of Trazodone per pound of body weight.
+Some depression and sedation have been documented when a dog ingests 3 mg of Trazodone per pound of body weight.
 Most dogs will experience neurologic abnormalities including drooling, trouble walking, incoordination, tremors and seizures at higher doses.
 Neurologic side effects can be more severe in dogs with a history of seizures or epilepsy.
 Doses over 250 mg per pound can be fatal.
 Some dogs can be much more sensitive to Trazodone than other dogs and lower doses can cause severe side effects in death in some dogs.

 If your dog ingests Trazodone®, call your veterinarian for recommendations.
 Some veterinarians may recommend that you induce vomiting in your dog if toxic doses were ingested within the past few hours.
-For more information, go to: How to Make a Dog Vomit.
+For more information, go to How to Make a Dog Vomit.
 For Trazodone® the best time to induce vomiting to prevent drug absorption is within 15 minutes of ingestion.
 Induction of vomiting is NOT recommended if your dog is showing any neurological abnormalities.